Stochastic heat flow is a black noise: Introduction

 The above noise-sensitivity results and Fourier analysis do not imply our main result.
 In general, the notion of noise sensitivity---interpreted as the decay of correlation in \eqref{e.decayco}---implies neither the black noise property nor the asymptotic independence between the limiting object and the noise used in its construction.
 Here is an example: let $\xi=B'$ where $B$ is a standard Brownian motion.
 By \cite[Theorem 1]{HN09} and \cite[Theorems~1.2]{deya2015L2modulus}, there exists a family of $\xi$-measurable random variables $F^\e$ such that $\EE F^{\e}=0$, $\EE(F^\e)^2$ converges to a finite positive limit, and $c_k(F^\e)\to 0$ for every $k$.
 However, the pair $(F^\e,\xi)$ converges in law to $(F,\xi)$ in which $F$ and $\xi$ remain dependent.
 In fact, $F$ is constructed from an independent Gaussian random variable and $\xi$, and notably, $\xi$ appears in $F$ through the local time of the Brownian motion $B$.

-This example shows that Theorem~\ref{t.mainth} and Corollary~\ref{c.indep} can not be derived (solely) from a Fourier analysis of the pre-limiting models.
+This example shows that Theorem~\ref{t.mainth} cannot be derived solely from a Fourier analysis of the pre-limiting models.
 Our proof, on the other hand, operates at the level of the limiting process $Z$ with the aid of the axioms developed in \cite{tsai2024stochastic}.